elisa-amaral/Calculator-built-with-JavaScript-Factory-Function/README.md

-# Calculator built with JavaScript Factory Functions
+# Calculator built with JavaScript Factory Function

 This project is a simple calculator that runs expressions of the four basic math operations.